lydell/tiny-decoders/README.md

 The decoder of this codec would try `codec1.decoder` first.
 If it fails, go on and try `codec2.decoder`.
 If that fails, present both errors.
 I consider this a blunt tool.

 - If you want either a string or a number, use [multi](#multi).
 This let’s you switch between any JSON types.
-- For objects that can be decoded in different ways, use [fieldsUnion](#fieldsunion).
+- For objects that can be decoded in different ways, use [taggedUnion](#taggedunion).
 If that’s not possible, see the [untagged union example](examples/untagged-union.test.ts) for how you can approach the problem.

 The above approaches result in a much simpler [DecoderError](#decodererror) type, and also results in much better error messages, since there’s never a need to present something like “decoding failed in the following 2 ways: …”